-(4) Pursuant to his employment agreement, upon an involuntary termination by the Company without cause or involuntary employment action not following a corporate transaction or CIC, Mr. Vounatsos is eligible to receive a lump sum payment within 60 days of such termination consisting of the pro rata portion of the target bonus for the year of termination and an amount equal to the sum of the annual base salary rate and target bonus in effect at the time of termination multiplied by a factor of 1.5, continuation of medical, dental and vision insurance for up to 18 months and up to 12 months of executive outplacement services.
-Upon an involuntary termination by the Company without cause or an involuntary termination following a corporate transaction or CIC, Mr. Vounatsos is eligible to receive a lump sum payment within 60 days consisting of the pro rata portion of the target bonus for the year of termination and an amount equal to the sum of the target bonus for the year of termination and an amount equal to the sum of the target bonus for the year of termination or CIC, Mr. Vounatsos is eligible to receive a lump sum payment within 60 days consisting of the pro rata portion of the target bonus for the year of termination and an amount equal to the sum of the annual base salary rate and target bonus in effect at the time of termination multiplied by a factor of 2.0, continuation of medical, dental and vision insurance for up to 24 months and up to 12 months of outplacement services.
+- (4) Pursuant to his employment agreement, upon an involuntary termination by the Company without cause or involuntary employment action not following a corporate transaction or CIC, Mr. Vounatsos is eligible to receive a lump sum payment within 60 days of such termination consisting of the pro rata portion of the target bonus for the year of termination and an amount equal to the sum of the annual base salary rate and target bonus in effect at the time of termination multiplied by a factor of 1.5, continuation of medical, dental and vision insurance for up to 18 months and up to 12 months of executive outplacement services.
+Upon an involuntary termination by the Company without cause or an involuntary employment action following a corporate transaction or CIC, Mr. Vounatsos is eligible to receive a lump sum payment within 60 days consisting of the pro rata portion of the target bonus for the year of termination and an amount equal to the sum of the annual base salary rate and target bonus in effect at the time of termination multiplied by a factor of 2.0, continuation of medical, dental and vision insurance for up to 24 months and up to 12 months of outplacement services. - (5) The named executive officers are provided outplacement services at a cost of up to \$32,000 for the Executive Vice President level.